-- A. When notified, representatives of local business and industry will provide personnel to staff and manage ESF-24 activities during EOC activations, and other disaster-oriented activities or training. - B. All non-government members of ESF-24 are required to be trained on the principles of the National Incident Management System (NIMS) and Incident Command and integrate those principles into all ESF-24 planning and response operations. - C. Level of participation depends on the scope, scale and anticipated impacts of the disaster.
-For a significant disaster, full ESF-24 activation should be anticipated. - D. For threats with warning such as hurricanes, a partial ESF-24 activation is anticipated for Category 2 or less hurricanes.
-For Category 3 or greater hurricanes, all support agencies may be required to participate.
-In either case, for hurricane response ESF-24 will activate at the declaration of Operating Condition (OPCON) 1 and continue operations until relieved. - E. For disasters without warning such as earthquakes, ESF-24 may be notified for immediate full activation. - F. Although the nature of the emergency may dictate basic protocols, an ESF-24 presence in the EOC will ensure a level of representation for bringing forth the business community's concerns and issues to the local government decision makers. - G. When available, representatives from the many area associations will be involved and requested to interface with their constituents regarding disaster preparedness, mitigation, planning and response procedures.
-Association leaders can then disseminate the local plans and standard operating guides (SOGs) to their members. - H. Additional support agencies will be added as identified and approved. - IV.
-Primary ESF-24 activities include, but are not limited to: - A. Communicate risk and vulnerability to entities under their purview. - B. Assist with hazard and risk assessment. - C. Encourage and assist (as appropriate) the development of business/industry response and recovery plans. - D. Coordinate and develop business/industry incident specific action plans during disaster response activities.

-- E. Assist EMD planners with mitigation, response, restoration and recovery priorities and plans for such critical links as: - 1.
+- A. When notified, representatives of local business and industry will provide personnel to staff and manage ESF-24 activities during EOC activations, and other disaster-oriented activities or training. - B. When available, representatives from the many area associations will be involved and requested to interface with their constituents regarding disaster preparedness, mitigation, planning and response procedures.
+Association leaders can then disseminate the local plans and standard operating guides (SOGs) to their members. - C. Additional support agencies will be added as identified and approved. - IV.
+Primary ESF-24 activities include, but are not limited to: - A. Communicate risk and vulnerability to entities under their purview. - B. Assist with hazard and risk assessment. - C. Encourage and assist (as appropriate) the development of business/industry response and recovery plans. - D. Coordinate and develop business/industry incident specific action plans during disaster response activities. - E. Assist EMD planners with mitigation, response, restoration and recovery priorities and plans for such critical links as: - 1.
 Health/medical - 2.
 Water and wastewater - 3.
 Food processing, distribution, and sale - 4.
 Electrical power generation and distribution - 5.
 Communications - 6.
 Banking and insurance - 7.
 Fuel - 8.
 Building trades industry and large building supply retailers - F. Assist EMD Planning Section with preparedness, response, mitigation and recovery priorities and strategies for other business segments such as: - 1.
 Hospitality and other service-oriented business - 2.
 Light and heavy industry - 3.
+Non-profit entities

-Non-profit entities - G. Assist Recovery Section in developing/executing business and industry long-term recovery priorities, plans, and strategies. - H. Develop/communicate loss prevention strategies. - I. Assist with Damage Assessment Team, by receiving reports of and analyzing private sector damage assessment information. - J. Monitor, coordinate, and communicate lodging vacancy rates with ESF-5 immediately prior to, and during hurricane evacuation. - K. Plan, coordinate, and monitor the deployment/activities of insurance claims adjusters, and Independent Agents to facilitate assessment of insurable claims. - L. Source, coordinate the deployment of, and monitor business/industry specific response, recovery, and/or restoration teams.
+- G. Assist Recovery Section in developing/executing business and industry long-term recovery priorities, plans, and strategies. - H. Develop/communicate loss prevention strategies. - I. Assist with Damage Assessment Team, by receiving reports of and analyzing private sector damage assessment information. - J. Monitor, coordinate, and communicate lodging vacancy rates with ESF-5 immediately prior to, and during hurricane evacuation. - K. Coordinate with South Carolina Department of Commerce, FEMA, and Small Business Administration (SBA) to connect affected local business and industry to recovery resources and funding where applicable and feasible.
+These connections may include direct references, information distribution and/or Business Recovery Centers (BRC's). - L. Plan, coordinate, and monitor the deployment/activities of insurance claims adjusters, and Independent Agents to facilitate assessment of insurable claims. - M. Source, coordinate the deployment of, and monitor business/industry specific response, recovery, and/or restoration teams.